 A child born to permanent resident parents, asylum seekers, applicants for international protection, EU citizens working or doing business in the Czech Republic is a member of the public health insurance from birth.
 The parent can register the child with his health insurance company immediately after birth.
 However, this registration will be temporary.
 The following documents are required for the child’s registration: the parent’s personal document, the parent’s insurance card and the child’s birth certificate.

 Within 60 days of the child’s birth, a child’s residence permit must be applied for.
 After processing the application for a residence permit, the parent must bring the decision to the insurance company and only then will the insurance company make a permanent registration for the newborn child.
-A child who was born to long-term residence parents and will have long-term residence must have comprehensive health insurance.
+A child who was born to long-term residence (non-EU) parents and will have long-term residence must have comprehensive health insurance (private health insurance).
 This can be arranged only after the birth of the child.
-Until then the child is uninsured and the parent or parents must pay for the care.

 The story explains more specifics of pregnancy, childbirth and parental issues for foreigners (and it is long and in Czech).
 However, when knowing your particular case we can explain what applies to you and support you. the best choice is to make sure what applies exactly to you even before you actually get pregnant or as soon as possible.